Conversion Rate Formula 101: How to Calculate Your Sales Output

 What does the conversion rate tell me?

-How to calculate conversion rate using a conversion rate formula
+How to calculate conversion rate using a conversion rate formula?

-Once you’ve decided what you’re counting as a conversion, it’s time to calculate your conversion rate.
+Once you’ve decided what you’re counting as a conversion, it’s time to start calculating conversion rate.

 To do this, divide the number of conversions by the total number of website visitors.
 To get this as a percentage, multiply the answer by 100.

-The conversion rate formula looks like this:
+So, the conversion equation looks like this:

 (conversions/total visitors) x 100 = conversion rate

-If, for example, my business website received 1,500 visitors over a day and 20 of those made a purchase, my conversion rate would be (20/1500) x 100 = 1.3%
+If, for example, my ecommerce site received 1,500 visitors over a day and 20 of those made a purchase, my conversion rate would be (20/1500) x 100 = 1.3%.

 You’ll notice that if the total number of visitors is low but conversions are high in comparison, your conversion rate will be higher.
-Similarly, many visitors with few conversions will lead to low conversion rates
+Similarly, many visitors with few conversions will lead to low conversion rates.

 Once you’ve calculated your conversion rate, you can compare it with other conversion rates in your industry.
 As of 2020, average conversion rates for an ecommerce website were around 2.86%.